ggstuart/web-application-development/content/git-and-github/getting started/index.md

 The icons on the left of the VSCode window are not all as useful as the *source control* and *explorer* panels.

 {{<figure src="images/git-and-github-06.png" caption="The *diff* shows the old version of the file next to the new version highlighting exactly what has changed.">}}

+> Using the light *high contrast* theme you don't get coloured highlights.
+So I've switched to the *light modern* theme for this comparison screenshot.

+{{<figure src="images/git-and-github-06-light.png" caption="The light mode equivalent shows green highlights for new lines.">}}

 As before, we can move the files in and out of the *staging area* by clicking the icons next to the file name.